adeab/basic_ecommerce_backend/readme.md

 **Step 4:** Run migration to create the tables in your database
 > php artisan migrate

-**Step 5:** You can seed the products table with fake data if you want
+**Step 5:** You can seed the products table with fake data if you want.
+(To seed successfully, you will need to link your public storage and create a folder named "image" inside that).
 > php artisan db:seed